hashicorp/terraform-website/content/source/docs/enterprise/reliability-availability.html.md

 Database Instance, and the nightly automated RDS Snapshots provide coverage against data corruption.

-The redundancy guarantees of Amazon S3 serve to protect the files that PTFE stores there.
+The redundancy guarantees of Amazon S3 serve to protect the files that Terraform Enterprise stores there.

 ## Installer Architecture

-This section describes how to set up your PTFE deployment to recover from failures in the various operational modes (demo, mounted disk, external services).
+This section describes how to set up your Terraform Enterprise deployment to recover from failures in the various operational modes (demo, mounted disk, external services).
 The operational mode is selected at install time and can not be changed once the install is running.